Artist: Ralph Earl (American, Worcester County, Massachusetts 1751–1801 Bolton, Connecticut)

-Oil on canvas; 83 x 51 in.
+Dimensions: 83 x 51 in.
 (210.8 x 129.5 cm)

 Credit Line: Bequest of Susan W. Tyler, 1979

-Earl portrayed the richly dressed dry-goods merchant Elijah Boardman (1760–1823) in his store in New Milford, Connecticut.
-His right hand rests on a counting desk protected by green cloth secured with brass nails.
-The books on the shelves include the three-volume set of Dr. John Moore's Travels, two volumes of Shakespeare's plays, John Milton's Paradise Lost, a volume of Samuel Johnson's dictionary, and the London Magazine for 1786.
-Through the open paneled door to the right, bolts of plain and patterned textiles, including one with a prominently displayed British tax stamp, invite inspection and tell the viewer how Boardman earned a living, just as the books in his desk and the letter in his hand speak of his learning and awareness of culture.
+Earl portrayed the richly dressed dry goods merchant Elijah Boardman (1760–1823) in his store in New Milford, Connecticut.
+His right hand rests on a counting desk protected and decorated by green cloth secured with brass nails.
+The shelves of the desk house books, including Moore's "Travels," Shakespeare's plays, Milton's "Paradise Lost," Johnson's dictionary, and the "London Magazine" for 1786.
+Through the open paneled door to the right of the subject, bolts of plain and patterned textiles, including one with a prominently displayed British tax stamp, invite inspection and tell the viewer how Boardman earned a living, just as the books in his desk and the letter in his hand speak of his learning and awareness of culture.
 Earl also painted Esther Boardman, sister to Elijah (1991.338).